zoonoo/azure-docs.ko-kr/articles/hdinsight/hdinsight-hadoop-port-settings-for-services.md

 <properties
-pageTitle="HDInsight에 사용되는 포트 | Azure"
+pageTitle="Ports used by HDInsight | Azure"
-description="HDInsight에서 실행 중인 Hadoop 서비스에 사용된 포트 목록입니다." services="hdinsight" documentationCenter="" authors="Blackmist"
+description="A list of ports used by Hadoop services running on HDInsight." services="hdinsight" documentationCenter="" authors="Blackmist"